 I don't mean to blow my own horn here, but Verticaljumping.com is without doubt one of the best sources of hype-free vertical jump training not just on the internet, but anywhere.
-The reason it exists is because when I first started getting interested in vertical jump training I found that the jump industry was basically full of scammers and con artists using every dodgy trick in the book trying to seel over priced, over-hyped, under-researched terrible, cookie cutter jump programs.
+The reason it exists is because when I first started getting interested in learning how to jump higher I found that the jump industry was basically full of scammers and con artists using every dodgy trick in the book trying to seel over priced, over-hyped, under-researched terrible, cookie cutter jump programs.

 Since Verticaljumping.com started all those years ago there have been thankfully a few good coaches come along who do actually have decent programs, however, sadly, many of the dodgy marketing tricks have remained.
 Until now.
-You see I recently received an email from Clickbank who are the payment processor for not just our own Vertical Mastery jump program, but also the majority of jump programs available today.
+You see I recently received an email from Clickbank who is the payment processor for many of the more popular vertical jump programs.
 This email was to notify me of some changes they were making to their rules in regards to what amounts to deceptive and false marketing practices used by their vendors.
 All I can say is - IT IS ABOUT TIME!

 Oddly Clickbank seem to be allowing the use of marketing techniques where the vendor can say only X amount of copies before this offer is pulled FOREVER.
 Then once that number is reached the vendor is allowed to re-open after a period of 7 days.
 Apparently forever only means 7 days over at Clickbank.